Joey Cora: Broadcasting career

 Cora served as a guest analyst on MLB Network's 2013 World Baseball Classic coverage and subsequently joined the network as an analyst.
 He debuted on MLB Tonight on May 6, 2013.

 Personal life

 Cora is the elder brother of former MLB player and current Boston Red Sox manager Alex Cora.
 Both brothers have been part of at least one World Series-winning team.
 Joey was a third base coach for the 2005 World Champion Chicago White Sox.
 Alex was a shortstop and second baseman for the 2007 World Champion Boston Red Sox, a coach for the 2017 World Champion Houston Astros, and the manager of the 2018 World Champion Boston Red Sox.

+Cora is a 2023 inductee of the Vanderbilt University Sports Hall of Fame.